Impeachment in the Philippines: Other government officials

+Supreme Court Associate Justice Marvic Leonen was charged in 2020, of a impeachment complaint filed by Edwin Cordevilla, the secretary-general of the Filipino League of Advocates for Good Government, in relations to the alleged failure to file his Statement of Assets and Liabilities (SALN) and supposed delays in resolution of cases, including the ones pending before the House of Representatives Electoral Tribunal, but the House Justice Committee rejects the complaint due to insufficiency in form.

 Public officials impeached

 These are the people who were impeached by the House of Representatives in plenary.

-To date, Corona's removal as Chief Justice and disqualification from public office is the only completion of the impeachment process.
+To date, Corona's removal as Chief Justice and disqualification from public office is the only instance where the impeachment process has been completed.
 Estrada's impeachment trial ended prematurely, while Gutierrez and Bautista resigned before the Senate convened as an impeachment court.
+Sara Duterte's trial was halted upon the archiving of the Articles of Impeachment.

 Impeachable officials

 Based on Article XI, Section 2 of the Constitution The following officials may be subjected to impeachment: